smartaquametering/smartPhotometer/README.md

 Easy-to-use OpenSource LED photometers for measurement of the absorption of light of a given wavelength (or a given range of wavelengths) of coloured substances in solution.

-smartPhotometer for work in aqueous solution work in the ultraviolet, visible and infrared ranges, from wavelength around 375 nm up to 850 nm.
+smartPhotometer for analytics of aqueous solutions works with ultraviolet, visible and infrared light ranges, by wavelengths around 375 nm up to 850 nm.
+An integrated turbidity control (NTU-Check) runs automatically with each measurement to ensure secure measurement results.

+## Turbidity – a source of error

+The turbidity of a sample is often underestimated, because often it is not possible to see it visually.
+The nephelometric turbidity of a sample is measured and displayed for every single measurement automatically.
 Due to their wide range of application, their reliability and robustness, smartPhotometers **can be perfectly used as portable analytical instruments for outdoor analytics**.

-## How does Photometrie work?
+=> **Your insurance for secure measurement results!**

+## Reducing complexity

 The principle of absorption photometers is that (as far as possible) monochromatic light is allowed to pass through a cuevette containing the solution.
 It then reaches a light detector, that measures the intensity of the light compared to the intensity after passing through an identical cuevette with the same solvent but without the coloured substance.
 From the ratio between the light intensities, knowing the capacity of the coloured substance to absorb light, it is possible to calculate the concentration of the substance using Beer's law.

-## Reducing complexity

 The two most common types of absorption photometers are: